 In this paper we present a uniform framework for the implementation and study of balanced tree algorithms.
-We show how to imbed in this significant advantages over the older methods.
+We show how to imbed in this the way down towards a leaf.
+As we will see, this has a number of significant advantages over the older methods.
 We shall examine a number of variations on a common theme and exhibit full implementations which are notable for their brevity.
-One
+One implementation is examined carefully, and some properties about its